Last Updated: August 2025

 2017- 2022 Philosophy Graduate Student Association Work

-2021 Co-Chair
+2021 Co-Chair.

-2020 Chair
+2020 Chair.

-2019 Committee of Graduate Studies
+2019 Committee of Graduate Studies.

-2018 Graduate Student Colloquium Facilitator
+2018 Graduate Student Colloquium Facilitator.

-Graduate Representative in Equity and Women in Philosophy
+Graduate Representative in Equity and Women in Philosophy.

-Graduate Equity Collective (founding member)
+Graduate Equity Collective (founding member).

-2017 Graduate Representative in Equity and Women in Philosophy
+2017 Graduate Representative in Equity and Women in Philosophy.

 Extra Curricular

-2018 Organizer: Equity, Philosophy, and Film Movie Night Series.
+Organizer: Equity, Philosophy, and Film Movie Night Series.

-2013 Writer and Director: Staged reading of “The Divine Tragedy: The Theatre of the Absurd and Existentialism Explore an Absurd Treatment of Human Existence” at King's College at Western University.
+Writer and Director: Staged reading of “The Divine Tragedy: The Theatre of the Absurd and Existentialism Explore an Absurd Treatment of Human Existence” at King's College at Western University.